Jan 12, 2014

 - experiencing a connection with magnificent lives whose karmic process plays dynamically into mine, etc.

 ...to have all these wonderful opportunities littered along my path!
 And all I have to do is take the Red Pill and brace myself for whatever change happens.
 Very few individuals are given this gift.
+I am now that surfer finding a 50-foot wave with my name on it.
 I am always profoundly grateful.

 "I give you full liberties to treat me like a rag doll" -- TheLoneRider